 Buttermilk is a fermented food.
 It contains all essential nutrients required by the body, and it improves immunity and the ability of the body to fight off disease.
-The vitamin B 12 in buttermilk helps synthesize fatty and amino acids, in addition to fighting anemia and stress, while promoting nerve cell growth.
+Vitamin B12 in buttermilk helps synthesize fatty and amino acids, in addition to fighting anemia and stress, while promoting nerve cell growth.
 B12 also aids in converting glucose into energy.
 The potassium and riboflavin in the buttermilk helps lower blood pressure.

 The cosmetic industry has made extensive use of buttermilk in the best beauty products.
 Buttermilk makes a good facial mask that softens, and the lactic acid in it brightens and exfoliates the skin to create a youthful look, while its astringent nature removes blemishes, freckles and tightens skin.

 Black walnut is known as a vermifuge, which means it removes worms and parasites.
 It is thought that even with our standards of sanitation nearly a third of the population is infected with parasites.
 Such parasites as ringworm, pinworm and tapeworm have been a problem for humanity for thousands of years.